Tp-Link Deco M5 Review

 TP-Link makes a strong entry into the whole-home Wi-Fi game with its Deco M5.
 This router performs very well and has one uncommon feature: integrated antivirus/antimalware (from Trend Micro) that can protect all the devices on your network.
 You will need to purchase a $300 3-pack if you wish one.
 It’s not currently available.

-See also Tp-Link Archer Ac1200 Review
+See also Tp Link Ac1200 Review

 TP-Link says that one unit will eventually sell for $129, which is good news if you live in smaller apartments.
 A Deco M5 is all that you need to have a studio apartment.
 This router is slower than Netgear’s more expensive Linksys routers but still offers great value.